 This treatment utilizes the protons to damage the DNA of cancerous cells, causing them to die.
 Proton therapy can be more precise than conventional forms of radiation treatment, delivering radiation to a specific tumor site while sparing surrounding healthy tissue and organs from damage.
 Depending on the diagnosis, proton therapy may be used alone or be combined with surgery and/or systemic therapies such as chemotherapy or immunotherapy.

-The facility is equipped with the most advanced and precise proton technology available anywhere and is supplied by Varian Medical Systems, Inc. Traditional radiation therapy uses photons, which are X-Ray waves, that can deposit some of their energy into tissues other than the tumor.
+The Emory Proton Therapy Center is equipped with the most advanced and precise proton technology available anywhere and is supplied by Varian Medical Systems, Inc. Traditional radiation therapy uses photons, which are X-Ray waves, that can deposit some of their energy into tissues other than the tumor.
 Proton technology uses subatomic particles that accelerate and penetrate to very well defined tumor sites.

 The equipment that produces this technology includes: